Understanding Sandwich Leave Policy: Should Weekend Days Count as Leave?

 DIPTI SRIVASTAVA

-The Sandwich policy is a general practice followed by companies and the organizations where a usual week off gets clubbed with the paid leave applied by the employee just near the week off and is treated as a leave day.
+The Sandwich policy is a general practice followed by companies and organizations where a usual week off gets clubbed with the paid leave applied by the employee just near the week off and is treated as a leave day.

-For instance, If someone takes a leave from 23rd Jan, i.e., Friday to 26 Jan i.e., Monday, and 25th being Sunday – then his leave would be counted for 3 days instead of 2 days under the sandwich rule.
+For instance, if someone takes leave from 23rd Jan, i.e., Friday to 26th Jan, i.e., Monday, and 25th being Sunday, then their leave would be counted for 3 days instead of 2 days under the sandwich rule.
+The concept of the sandwich rule came up from the leave structure of factory workers, where productivity was hugely dependent on man working hours.

 While the policy holds no legal restrictions and provisions, it can be followed by any company/employer as per terms discussed with the employee.
+An employer can deduct leave taken by an employee for Saturdays (being a working day) and Sundays.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute